-UVA courses operate on a modified block schedule, which allows a combination of courses to be taught either year long (two semesters) or block (one semester).
-The number of semesters for each course is indicated in the course descriptions below.
-The majority of courses at UVA are taught in a 1-semester block format, where the full course credit is earned in one semester.
-However, LEAP 2025 courses (English I, English II, Algebra I, Geometry, Biology, and US History), AP courses, and a small number of elective courses such as Band and Talented electives are taught in the year-long format.
+UVA operates on a modified block schedule with credits awarded each semester.
+The majority of UVA classes are taught in a 1-semester block format, where the full course credit is earned in one semester.
+However, certain courses are taught in a year-long format where the first half credit is earned in the Fall and the second half credit is earned in the spring semester.
+These year-long courses include LEAP 2025 courses (English I, English II, Algebra I, Geometry, Biology, and US History), AP courses, Band, Talented electives, and certain special education electives.